dotnetCarpenter/decorators/README.md

 But with a decorator your function will still be clean and your can *turn on/off* guards as needed.
-I suggest your use guards while developing and contruct your guards to throw errors.
+I suggest your use guards while developing and construct your guards to throw errors.
 This way, you can write your application and quickly spot malfunctioning caller functions.
 When the application is well tested, your can remove the guards and gain better